-Meetings take place from 4-5pm on THURSDAY afternoons at the UCL-Institute of Education, in a variety of rooms (please see schedule below for exact details).
+Meetings take place from 4-5pm on THURSDAY afternoons at Birkbeck College, in room 402 (please see schedule below for exact details).

 CEN Research Group: Summer Term Schedule 2016

 - 21st April – External seminar.
 Dr. Camilla Gilmore, Loughborough University.
 Skills underlying maths: the role of executive functions in mathematics performance G1 seminar room, 25 Woburn Square.

 - 28th April – Mike Hobbiss, UCL.
 ‘Out of Focus’: Investigating attentional control in adolescence, SSRU seminar room, 18 Woburn Square.

 - 5th May – Cathy Rogers, Birkbeck/UCL IOE: How much education is there in “educational” apps?
 G1 seminar room, 25 Woburn Square.